nafizjiwa/REDUX-Toolkit/README.md

 console.log(todosSlice.actions.addTodo('walk dog')) </br>
 // {type: 'todos/addTodo', payload: 'walk dog'} </br>
 - The generated action creators names are based on reducer functions names
-- `ducks` pattern suggest exporting action creators seperate from the reducer to use in other files.
+- EXPORT TO USE IN OTHER FILES:

           export const { actionCreator1, actionCreator2 } = {TheReduxSlicesName}Slice.actions
           export const { addTodo, toggleTodo } = todosSlice.actions

 ## RETURN OBJECTS AND REDUCERS
-- The Reducer within returned object of createSlice( )
+- The Reducer within the returned object of createSlice( )</br>

       "SLICE REDUCER"
       {TheReduxSlicesName}Slice.reducer --> represents collection of ALL case reducers
+- `ducks` pattern suggest exporting action creators seperate from the reducer.
+- EXPORT so it can integrate into global store and used as slice of state.

+        export const { actionCreator } = todosSlice.actions;            //ACTION CREATORS
+        export default todosSlice.reducer                              //REDUCER
+        export default sliceNameSlice.reducer

 |Action of Type Dispatched ---> | 'sliceName/action' |
 |---|---|
 | sliceNameSlice | Uses sliceNameSlice.reducer( ) |